 But the chief executive of Ryanair, known for his offensive comments, “cannot understand his argument that an excess-profit special tax should be imposed on the aviation industry when we suffered record losses last year due to Covid,” and are suffering from the invasion of Ukraine.

-The same day of Mr O'Leary's interview to hvg.ru, Ryanair on its corporate website denounced an "idiotic" excess profit tax and condemned this "highway robbery by a government".
-Mr O'Leary called on Minister Nagy to reverse the tax "or at least confine it to industries like oil or gas who are making windfall profits, and not airlines who are reporting record losses".
+On the same day of Mr. O’Leary’s interview with hvg.ru, Ryanair on its corporate website denounced an “idiotic” excess profit tax and condemned this “highway robbery by a government“.
+Mr. O’Leary called on Minister Nagy to reverse the tax “or at least confine it to industries like oil or gas who are making windfall profits, and not airlines who are reporting record losses“.

 The government’s decree imposes the tax on ground handling services in Hungarian airports but contractors can transfer the fee to airline companies, according to Ryanair.

 As such, the low-cost company headquartered in Dublin sent a letter to clients who bought tickets after June 4 that they will need to pay an extra fee of 3,900 forints for flights on July 1 and after because of the superprofit tax.